 "When considering the possibility of obtaining a free hectare in the Far East, Russians are more or less aware that by acquiring a land plot, they, together with this, acquire a huge amount of work.
 And only some of them, who realize this fully, will go for a hectare to the Far Eastern regions, "added Alexander Danshin.

-The implementation of the law was discussed at a meeting of Russian President Vladimir Putin with Deputy Prime Minister Yuri Trutnev and Head of the Ministry of Eastern and Eastern Development Alexander Galushka on May 4.
-The Minister informed the President that, according to the adopted law, for 20 and more citizens, whose areas are located nearby and are located no more than 20 kilometers from the settlement, regional and municipal authorities will assist in arranging the territory, transport and social infrastructures.
-How many real free sites will be in the system, and what is the real potential of their use, neither the federal nor regional authorities are yet ready to say.
-However, we are confident that the relevant proposal will be in the system in sufficient quantity to meet the demand of citizens.
+The implementation of the law was discussed at a meeting between Russian President Vladimir Putin and Deputy Prime Minister Yuri Trutnev and the head of the Ministry for the Development of the Russian Far East, Alexander Galushka, on 4 May.
+The Minister informed the President that, according to the adopted law, for 20 or more citizens whose sites are located nearby and are at a distance of no more than 20 kilometers from the settlement, regional and municipal authorities will assist in the development of the territory, including for the creation of communal facilities, transport and social infrastructure.
+How many really similar free areas will be in the system, and what the real potential of their use is, neither the federal nor the regional authorities are ready to say yet.
+However, we are confident that the corresponding supply will be in the system in sufficient quantity to meet the demand of citizens.

 The implementation of the law will be carried out in stages.
 Since 1 June 2016, the land will be available on the territory of the "pilot" municipal entities of each entity located in the Far Eastern Federal District, and only residents of the respective regions will be able to do this.
 From 1 October 2016, the plots will be provided throughout the Far Eastern regions, but only for residents of these RF subjects.
 And with 1 February 2017, the "Far Eastern hectare" will be available to all citizens of the country.